 The Housing Development Alliance (HDA) has served East Kentucky families for over 25 years.
 As a nonprofit affordable housing developer, we’ve built over 300 new homes, made over 800 home repairs and rehabilitations, and constructed 39 affordable rental units for low-income mountain families.
 Our work is made possible by the generosity of funders, donors, supporters, and volunteers.

-In the hills of East Kentucky, we’re raised to look out for each other and do all we can to help others.
+People in the hills of East Kentucky are raised to look out for each other and do all we can to help others.
 Our programs and services are provided not as a hand out, but as a hand up to hard-working mountain people determined to give themselves and their families a better life.

 Our programs and services primarily serve low-income people in eastern Kentucky.
 As a nonprofit, we want to improve our communities and the lives of East Kentuckians through affordable housing – affordable new homes, home repairs, and rentals.